sonwh98/voodoo/README.md

 ## Rationale
 Parsing binary bytes of data in Clojure/ClojureScript is a pain in the butt.
 This library simulates C structs and pointer arithmetic to allow parsing of binary data in a C like way.

 [Octet](https://github.com/funcool/octet) is a similar library for parsing binary data but it is more high level.
-Translating C code for into octet requires more thinking.
+Translating C code into octet requires more thinking.
 Voodoo is design to make it easier to translate C code into Clojure without much cognitive re-mapping.

 ## TODO